EthanSpleefan/Email-Remote-Access-SSH/README.md

-# EmailSSH
+# EmailSSH with RESEND

 Remote command execution over email.
 Send a command to a Resend inbound address from any mail client; the Windows agent polls Resend, runs the command via `cmd.exe`, and replies with the output.

-There is no HTTP server, webhook, tunnel, or IMAP — only the [Resend](https://resend.com) Python SDK for send and receive.
+There is no HTTP server, webhook, tunnel, or IMAP only the [Resend](https://resend.com) Python SDK for send and receive.

 ## Prerequisites